Same-sex marriage in Utah

-Same-sex marriage in Utah has been legal since October 6, 2014.
+Same-sex marriage has been legal in Utah since October 6, 2014.
 On December 20, 2013, the state began issuing marriage licenses to same-sex couples as a result of the U.S. District Court for the District of Utah's ruling in the case of Kitchen v.
-Herbert, which found that barring same-sex couples from marriage violates the U.S. Constitution.
+Herbert, which found that barring same-sex couples from marrying violates the U.S. Constitution.
 The issuance of those licenses was halted during the period of January 6, 2014 until October 6, 2014, following the resolution of a lawsuit challenging the state's ban on same-sex marriage.
 On that day, following the U.S. Supreme Court's refusal to hear an appeal in a case that found Utah's ban on same-sex marriage unconstitutional, the Tenth Circuit Court of Appeals ordered the state to recognize same-sex marriage.

 Same-sex marriage became temporarily legal in Utah on December 20, 2013, as a result of a ruling from the U.S. District Court for the District of Utah.
 The U.S. Supreme Court stayed the ruling on January 6, 2014, while the Tenth Circuit Court of Appeals in Denver considered the case.
 On June 25, 2014, the Tenth Circuit upheld the lower court ruling, a decision that set a precedent for every state within the circuit.
 However, the Tenth Circuit stayed its ruling.
 On October 6, the Supreme Court refused to hear the state's appeal, requiring Utah to license and recognize same-sex marriages.
-Same-sex marriages that were performed in December 2013 and January 2014 in the state are recognized by the federal government, but a ruling requiring the state of Utah to recognize such marriages was stayed by the U.S. Supreme Court on July 18, 2014.
+Same-sex marriages that were performed in December 2013 and January 2014 are recognized by the federal government, but a ruling requiring the state of Utah to recognize such marriages was stayed by the U.S. Supreme Court on July 18, 2014.
 The state later asked the Tenth Circuit to dismiss its appeal in this case.

-A September 2022 poll found that an overwhelming majority of Utahans support the legal recognition of same-sex marriage.
+Polling suggests that a majority of Utahns support the legal recognition of same-sex marriage.

 Legal history

 Statute

 In 1977, the Utah State Legislature passed a statute banning same-sex marriage in the state.
-In 1995, the Utah House of Representatives passed legislation (known as H.B.
+In 1995, the House of Representatives passed legislation (known as H.B.
 366) banning recognition of out-of-state same-sex marriages and unions in the state.
-On March 1, 1995, the Senate voted 24–1 in favor of the bill, and on the same day, Governor Mike Leavitt signed it into law.
+On March 1, 1995, the Senate voted 24–1 in favor of the bill, and on the same day Governor Mike Leavitt signed it into law.

 In 2004, the State Legislature passed a bill (S.B.
-24) banning state same-sex marriages and its "substantially equivalent" in the state.
+24) banning same-sex marriages and its "substantially equivalent" in the state.
 Governor Olene Walker signed the bill into law on March 23, 2004, and it went into effect that same day.